 Wedding Planning WeekendPosted: May 12, 2014

-A couple of weeks ago James and I took a weekend trip to Rhode Island to take care of some wedding planning details.
-We only had two full days in Rhode Island to get things done, but we successfully accomplished everything we set out to do.
-We came back home feeling productive, and excited from the decisions we made over the weekend.
-Now that we have a lot of more of the basics covered, we not only have a better idea of the complete picture, but we can have breathing room to focus on the smaller projects.
+A couple of weeks ago, James and I took a weekend trip to Rhode Island to take care of some wedding planning details.
+We came back home feeling productive, and excited from the decisions that we made.
+Now that we have a lot of more of the basics covered, we can have breathing room to focus on the smaller projects.

 The first appointment we went to was to pick out our reception rentals – i.e. linens, tables, chairs, silverware, chinaware, etc. We played around with a lot of different variations of blush, champagne, and ivory before we were able to come to any decisions.
 Before walking in, we thought we wanted a blush table cloth, with ivory napkins.
 However, once we started seeing different options, we decided on a champagne tablecloth with an ivory lace overlay, and damask champagne napkins.
 Picking out our chairs and chinaware was a much faster process.
 We went with a natural finish on our chairs, and ivory china with a gold rim.
-For the glassware, we decided to break wedding tradition by going with champagne saucers instead of flutes to keep with a vintage inspired them.
+For the glassware, we decided to break wedding tradition by going with champagne saucers instead of flutes.